FreeFlarum/freeflarum.com/docs/howto/flarum-facebook-login.md

 Go to your Forum admin panel.
 Go to extensions.
 Enable the Facebook extension.
 Enter App ID and App Secret as noted earlier.
 ![](https://buq.eu/screenshots/n690ud4VBGZF4IBlZScaNKvq.png)

-In some cases, you have to run a `php flarum cache:clear` and `rm assets/rev-manifest.json` in the shell as a last step.
+If you are not using FreeFlarum, you might have to run a `php flarum cache:clear` and `rm assets/rev-manifest.json` in the shell as a last step.

 Your facebook login should work now!